+The structure of the model is analogous to that of already existing national-level SFC models with demand-led dynamics, a Kaleckian accumulation behavior and an indebtedness norm.
+A supply constraint results in a simple production function that determines potential output and allows for computation of an output gap.
 The general price level depends on a mark-up pricing rule, function of unit labor costs, with an effect from demand pressures.
 Value added is split among the different agents depending on simple structural parameters.
 Its distribution between wages, profits and other redistribution operations is based on a wage-price- unemployment relation.
 Financing methods via bank credit, bond and equity issuing, as well as financial investment behavior are described for each agent.
 The dynamic simulations on the past over the period 1996-2019 provide acceptable results.

 Recent recovery plans, associated with the COVID‐19 pandemic and the energy transition, increased the funding available to finance innovative low‐carbon projects and called for an economic evaluation of their allocation.
 This paper analyzes the potential benefit of using repayable advance: a lump‐sum payment to finance the project that is paid back in case of...

 The Chairs Armand Peugeot, Energy and Prosperity, and Climate Economics are organizing, on December 6th an 7th, 2023, the 10th edition of the annual international Conference on Mobility Challenges.